govau/design-system-starter/README.md

 ## Install

-To get the Starter Kit to work download this repo and run `yarn` to install all dependencies. _(alternatively you can run `npm install` as well).
+To get the Starter Kit to work download this repo and run `yarn` or `npm install` to install all dependencies.

-After you got all dependencies installed run `yarn watch` to spin up a new local server and watch for changed on *.scss files.
+After you got all dependencies installed run `yarn watch` or `npm run watch` to spin up a new local server and watch for changed on *.scss files.
 Changes will be injected into your browser so you don’t even need to refresh thanks to [Browser Sync](https://www.browsersync.io/).

 **[⬆ back to top](#contents)**